eloitanguy/tarotbot/README.md

 ### Starting a new season

+A discord command `t/new_season IAMSURE` starts a new season automatically!

-To start a new Tarot season, simply copy the files `history.json`, `players.json` and `players_backup.json` to some other location for safekeeping, then re-start the bot (CTRL+C the script and run it again).
+To start a new Tarot season, you can also simply copy the files `history.json`, `players.json` and `players_backup.json` to some other location for safekeeping, then re-start the bot (CTRL+C the script and run it again).